Frequently Asked Questions

 How much will it cost me?

-Legal matters can be unpredictable thus the time is unpredictable thus the total cost cannot be known unless the task is a very specific and limited task that does not involve choices by opposing parties nor the court, like only asking your car mechanic for an oil change.
-For example, the court can reject applications for lack of evidence or adjourn hearings for lack of court time, let alone the opposing party adding complications or changes.
+The total time thus the total cost of the legal process to resolve a dispute is often unpredictable because there are so many factors involved especially the fact that all disputes involve more than one party and each party has the same legal rights and obligations.
+Before making a decision on a disputed issue, the court wants to hear from all parties thus the total time is unpredictable thus the total cost cannot be known in advance.
+An accurate cost estimate is only possible if the task is very specific and does not involve choices by opposing parties nor the court, like only asking your car mechanic for an oil change.
+For example, the court can reject applications or adjourn hearings such as a lack of court time, let alone the opposing party adding complications or changes.

 We understand legal services can be costly and that our clients do not want to be surprised with large bills.
 We offer DIY Support Services in addition to Traditional full-service Retainers to allow our clients to control their legal costs.